We’re here with you every step of the way

 When can I start testing?

-What should I do if I get a positive result?
+What should I do if I get a positive pregnancy test result?

 Please make an appointment to see your doctor to confirm the pregnancy and begin your prenatal care.